 1 Introduction

 2 Interpretation and Definitions

 3 Scope of the Contract Procedure Rules

 4 Exempt Contracts

 5 Exceptions to the Contract Procedure Rules

 6 Compliance

 7 Responsibilities

 8 Collaborative or Joint Procurement Arrangements

 9 Steps Prior to Advertising

 10 Estimating Contract Values/Aggregation

 11 Choice of Procedure, Thresholds and Advertising Requirements

 12 Value for Money

 13 Quotation Procedures

 14 Tender Procedures

 15 Pre-Qualification

 16 Invitation to Tender

 17 Submission of Tenders, Quotations, Framework or Dynamic Purchasing

 System Bids

 18 Opening of Non-Electronic Tenders, Quotations, Framework or Dynamic

 Purchasing System Bids (in Exceptional Circumstances)

 19 Amending Tenders, Quotations, Framework or Dynamic Purchasing System

 Bids Errors

 20 Evaluation of Tenders, Quotations, Framework or Dynamic Purchasing

 System Bids

 21 Negotiations and Supplementary Information

 22 Acceptance of Tenders, Quotations, Framework or Dynamic Purchasing

 00 System Bids

 23 Standstill Period

 24 Contract Award Notice

 25 Contract Terms and Conditions

 26 Keeping Written Records of Tenders and Tenders for the establishment of

 Framework Agreements or Dynamic Purchasing Systems (over the relevant

-27 OJEU Threshold)
+07 OJEU Threshold)

 27 Documentation of progress and Decisions

 28 Contracts Register

-29 20 Contract / Performance Monitoring Nominated Contractors and Sub-Contractors
+29 Contract / Performance Monitoring

-30 Contract Extensions
+30 Nominated Contractors and Sub-Contractors

-31 22 Contract Extensions Contract Variations
+31 Contract Extensions

-32 33 Termination
+32 Contract Variations

-აა 34 Breaches of Contract Procedure Rules
+33 34 Termination Breaches of Contract Procedure Rules

-J 4 DIEGOTIES OF COTHIGOT FIOCECUTE IVAIES
+.
+74 Dieaches of Conflact Procedure Killes

 - 1.1 Procurement is defined as 'the process of acquiring works, supplies or services from third parties.
 The process spans the whole cycle from identification of needs, through to the end of a service contract or the end of the useful life of an asset.
-It involves options appraisal and the critical "make or buy" decision, which may result in the provision of services in-house in appropriate circumstances." - 12 These Contract Procedure Rules cover the processes to be followed for all purchasing, licensing, leasing, contracting, commercial partnering or commissioning of works, supplies or services from third parties. - 1.3 Good procurement depends on ensuring that requirements are reliably determined, appropriate sourcing strategies are developed and contracts are well managed.
+It involves options appraisal and the critical "make or buy" decision, which may result in the provision of services in-house in appropriate circumstances." - 1.2 These Contract Procedure Rules cover the processes to be followed for all purchasing, licensing, leasing, contracting, commercial partnering or commissioning of works, supplies or services from third parties. - 1.3 Good procurement depends on ensuring that requirements are reliably determined, appropriate sourcing strategies are developed and contracts are well managed.
 Failure to procure in this way can result in additional costs and put the achievement of the Combined Authority's strategic priorities at risk. - 1.4 These Contract Procedure Rules are intended to: - secure the best value for the Combined Authority; - provide those involved in spending public money, with clear and transparent procedural requirements to complement existing professional skills, integrity and commitment and to protect Officers from legal challenge; - ensure fairness to those seeking to contract with the Combined Authority; - prevent fraud and corruption or the suspicion of it; and - ensure the Combined Authority operates within the law.